guitarkeegan/cypress-web-design/content/posts/day4.md

    - **Submit:**
      - :white_check_mark: At this point, what are the main features?
      - :white_check_mark: At this point, what features would your MVP have?
+     - :white_check_mark: User Journey Maps for your App.
+     - :white_check_mark: Include other information from polls or generated through AI.

 ---